karaoc/dayz.test/[Server-Hosting]-Server-settings-DayZ-1.08-Expansion-1.02-TEMP.md

 ### "TerritorySize"
 Float. the radius of territory in meters.

+### "TerritoryPerimterSize"
+Float.
+A perimeter surrounding a territory to prevent other territories to be built in.
+It will prevent territories to overlap if the value set is the same as TerritorySize or higher.

 ### "MaxMembersInTerritory"
 Integer.
 The max amount of members allowed per territories.
 If <= 0, unlimited territory size.